aprGitHub/c4p2/README.md

 ### Question 1
 <b>Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.</b>

-The code to tackle this is as follows:
+I propose the following code to tackle this question (I bet that there are shorter and clearer solutions:)
 ```{r}
 # ROUTINE: plot1.R
 library(plyr)